Exclusive diffractive J/psi and Psi(2S) production in dipole model using a holographic AdS/QCD light front wavefunction with longitudinal confinement: The dipole model

-Integrating differential scattering cross-section in Eq. \eqref{dsigmadt-re} over $t$, one can obtain the transverse and longitudinal contribution to the cross-section.
-We considered the total cross-section for $\mathrm{J/}\psi$ electroproduction is: $ \sigma = \sigma_T + 0.98\, \sigma_L$ to be compared with the experimental data.
+Integrating differential scattering cross section in Eq. \eqref{dsigmadt-re} over $t$, one can obtain the transverse and longitudinal contribution to the cross section.
+We considered the total cross section for $\mathrm{J/}\psi$ electroproduction is: $ \sigma = \sigma_T + 0.98\, \sigma_L$ to be compared with the experimental data.